jvidal7/aws-serverless-debugging-lab/README.md

 ## Introduction

-In this section, we will deploy a CloudFormation stack containing intentionally broken serverless components.
+In this section, I will deploy a CloudFormation stack containing intentionally broken serverless components.
 This setup simulates a real-world troubleshooting scenario where a production contact form workflow is failing.

 The stack will create the following AWS resources: